Capillary/ecom-api-document/source/includes/_product.md

 DeliveryOptionInStorePickup | enum | Specify `Y` if store pick up is supported for the product, else specify `N` LocationBased | enum | Specify `Y` if the product inventory needs to be considered as per the shipping location or store, else specify `N`
 ShippingCode | enum | The code of the the type of shipping charges.
 Most commonly used: flat, india, international, surfaceways, airways
 TaxCode | string | The tax code applicable for the product.
 Tax code have configured in the CP first.
-You can associate the relevant value here
+You can associate the relevant value here.
+For example, CSST, IGST, SGST, USST, SGI18
 DeliveryTime  | string | The estimated delivery time to be shown on the product page.
 Example: This product will be delivered in 7 days from the date of order
 CatalogSequence | int | Sequence of the product to show up on the storefront ProductWeight | float | Weight of the product